A/Prof Mark J. Winder Neurosurgeon & Spine Surgeon

 He has been a very proud member of the Australian Olympians Club for over 20 years.
 This membership manifested following his medical involvement at the Atlanta Olympic Games in 1996.

-Dr Winder attained his medical degree at the University of Sydney.
+A/Prof Winder attained his medical degree at the University of Sydney.
 He completed his Neuro Surgical Training throughout some of the Pacific’s finest Hospitals.
 He concurrently completed a Master of Surgery (Neuro Surgery) at the University of Sydney in 2006.
 This was under the supervision of Professor Michael K. Morgan, attaining the highest regarded surgical achievement, the John Lowenthal Medal.

 He was chosen to complete further subspecialist training in North America.
 Here he underwent a dedicated 12 month Combined Spinal Fellowship at the University of Calgary.
 This included a specific focus on Minimally Invasive Spinal Surgery.